PISA excuses debunked – The future global power houses are made clear.

 Students in high ranking countries such as China take their education very seriously.
 There is no time for football games, parties or proms, they are too busy preparing for their bright future and then study up to six additional hours every day to make sure that they make the grades that will make a difference to their chances of success in life.

-It is not that the students from any one country are ‘brighter’ or are ‘academically more adept’ than another, it is simply a case that educational policies and systems in the UK, Europe and USA are simply not developing their nations potential brain power.
+It is not that the students from any one country are ‘brighter’ or are ‘academically more adept’ than another, it is simply a case that educational policies and systems in the UK much of Europe and the USA are simply not developing their nations potential brain power.
 It is important to remember that it is not the student’s fault, the ability is there.
 It is not due to a lack of money or investment as some academically poor performing countries invest more money into education than those at the top of the list.
 So what is it?

 Certainly, poor national policy and implementation plays a large role in the failure of our education systems to develop our children to their full potential, but there is more to it than that and it involves all of us.